dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 ## Back to the basics

-A while back, I was working on an Angular pet project.
-Being used to thinking of everything in components, I reached out to them to create a wrapper to ensure all direct child elements are vertically stacked and evenly spaced.
-This kind of wrapper is often defined as `Stack`.
+A while back, I was working on a pet project in Angular.
+Being used to thinking of everything in components, I reached out to them to create a `Stack`.
 It turns out that in Angular polymorphic components are [even more complex to create](https://www.angularspace.com/bringing-polymorphic-functional-components-to-angular-with-signal-inputs-2/).

-This was an epiphany: why spend time and lines of code on complex implementations when the solution was always right in front of me?
+I started to question my implementation design and then I had an epiphany: why spend time and lines of code on complex implementations when the solution had been right in front of me all along?

 ```tsx
 <div class="c-stack">